ferivb/Terraform_aws_ec2-nlb/README.md

 - Ubuntu 20.04 or any compatible os.
 - An AWS account with full EC2/VPC permissions.
 - A Terraform version compatible with Terraform v1.2.8.
-- VScode
+- VScode - optional
-- Remote - SSH (vscode ext)
+- Remote - SSH (vscode ext) - optional

 ## Installing